jestjs/jest/docs/ExpectAPI.md

 :::note

-In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this (`toBeWithinRange.ts`):
+In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this:

 ```ts title="toBeWithinRange.ts"
 expect.extend({